EighteenZi/rocksdb_wiki/RocksJava-API-TODO.md

 2. Restructure the package layout within the Java part.

-3. Implement ARM (Automatic Resource Management) e.g. `try-with-resources` Java 7 use via `Closeable`/`AutoCloseable` for iterators, db, write batches etc.
+3. Implement ARM (Automatic Resource Management) e.g. `try-with-resources` Java 7 use via `Closeable`/`AutoCloseable` for iterators, db, write batches etc. Along with this change we will remove the auto-cleanup for c++ resources using `finalize`.
+Instead we will throw an exception if a C++ resource is going to be finalized without freeing the native handle first.

 4. Consider converting callbacks to lambda expressions